yezkez10/tp/docs/UserGuide.md

 ### Deleting an appointment : `delete_appt`

-Deletes the appointment at the specified index of the specified patient.
+Deletes the appointment at the specified index of the appointment shown on the list.

 Format: `delete_appt INDEX`